labsyspharm/scimap/docs/tl/sm.tl.phenotype_cells.md

 The phenotyping function takes in the `scaled data` and a prior knowledge based `phenotype workflow` file to assign phenotype to each cell in the dataset.

 *Phenotype workflow file description:*
-An example of the `phenotype_workflow.csv` can be found [here](../).
+An example of the `phenotype_workflow.csv` can be found [here](../../../scimap/tests/_data/phenotype_workflow.csv).

 **Parameters**

-`adata` : AnnData object
+`adata` : AnnData Object

+`phenotype` : DataFrame
+A gating strategy for phenotyping the cells.

-`gate` : dataframe, optional *(The default is None)*
+`gate` : int, optional *(The default is 0.5)*
-DataFrame with first column as markers and second column as the gate values in log1p scale.
+By default rescale function, scales the data such that values above 0.5 are considered positive cells.

-`failed_markers` : list, optional *(The default is None)*
+`label` : string, optional *(The default is "phenotype")*
-list of markers that are not expressed at all in any cell. pass in as ['CD20', 'CD3D'].
+Name the column under which the final phenotype calling will be saved.

-`method` : string, optional *(The default is 'all')*
+`unique_id` : string, optional *(The default is 'imageid')*
-Two available option are- 'all' or 'by_image'.
-In the event that multiple images were loaded in with distinct 'imageid', users have the option to scale all data together or each image independently.
-Please be aware of batch effects when passing 'all' with multiple images.
+Name of the column that contains the unique imageid.
+This is only utilized when the user uses `pheno_threshold_percent` or `pheno_threshold_abs` parameters.

+`pheno_threshold_percent` : float, optional *(The default is None)*
+Accepts values between (0-100).
+If any particular phenotype is below the user defined threshold, it is re-categorized as `unknown`.
+Generally used to deal with low background false positives.

-`save_fig` : boolian, optional *(The default is False)*
+`pheno_threshold_abs` : int, optional *(The default is None)*
-If True, the gates identified by the GMM method will be saved in a subdirectory within your working directory.
+Serves the same purpose as that of `pheno_threshold_percent`.
+However, an absolute number can be passed.
+For example, if user passes in 10- any phenotype that contains less than 10 cells will be re-categorized as `unknown`.

 **Returns**

-`AnnData` object with the rescaled data `adata.X`
+`AnnData` object with cell phenotypes added as a new column in `adata.obs`

 **Example**

 ```
-manual_gate = pd.DataFrame({'marker': ['CD3D', 'KI67'], 'gate': [7, 8]})
+phenotype = pd.read_csv('path/to/csv/file/')
-adata = sm.pp.rescale (adata, gate=manual_gate, failed_markers=['CD20', 'CD21'])
+adata = sm.tl.phenotype_cells (adata, phenotype=phenotype, label="phenotype")
 ```